 Further, as time passed, the export taxes on gasoline and ATF were eliminated, and the one on diesel was more than halved.
 This increased the stock price of oil refineries like Vedanta Ltd. and helped investors regain confidence.

-However, an additional special excise duty of ₹3.5 per liter was imposed on ATF in October, while the diesel excise duty was raised to ₹10.5 per liter.
+However, an additional special excise duty of ₹3.5 per litre was imposed on ATF in October, while the diesel excise duty was raised to ₹10.5 per litre.
 This response was to the momentarily elevated global oil prices brought on by OPEC's announcement to limit crude oil production.
 Currently, the amount of the windfall tax is reviewed every two weeks.

-Since late last year, gasoline prices, crude oil, gas, and coal have significantly increased.
-COVID-19 and the conflict between Ukraine and Russia have made this increase even more pronounced.
-Because of this, energy companies have profited handsomely at the expense of consumers, who now pay much higher prices for their energy use.
+Since the past few years, gasoline prices, crude oil, gas, and coal have significantly increased.
+COVID-19 and the conflict between Ukraine and Russia made this increase even more pronounced.
+Because of this, energy companies profited handsomely at the expense of consumers, who now pay much higher prices for their energy use.

 The UN Secretary-General, therefore, encouraged nations to impose windfall taxes on those companies that have greatly benefited from the rise in the price of fossil fuels.
 As a result, many countries, including the UK, Germany, and others, besides India, are considering imposing Windfall Taxes.